jeremydaly/lambda-warmer/README.md

 **NOTE:** Lambda Warmer will invoke the function multiple times using the AWS-SDK in order to scale concurrency (if you want to).
 Your functions MUST have `lambda:InvokeFunction` permissions so that they can invoke themselves.
 Following the Principle of Least Privilege, you should limit the `Resource` to the function itself, e.g.:

+**IMPORTANT:** If you're running Lambda Warmer in a VPC and using the fan-out process (with `concurrency > 1`), you must ensure that your VPC has a properly configured NAT Gateway.
+Fan-out requires internet access, which is provided by the NAT Gateway.
+Without it, the function invocations will fail.
+Most users with an already configured NAT Gateway won't encounter this issue unless the NAT Gateway is removed or misconfigured.
+If you notice failures in concurrent warm-up, check if your NAT Gateway is properly set up.

 ```yaml
 - Effect: "Allow"
   Action: